PingOne Advanced Identity Cloud

 5. Optionally, you can revert the email provider to use the built-in SMTP server for testing purposes.
 Be sure to reconfigure the email provider to use your own external service before promoting configuration changes to your tenant staging environment.

 Do not use the email provider with the built-in SMTP server in a tenant production environment.
-Identity Cloud provides this ready-to-use server for testing purposes only.
+Advanced Identity Cloud provides this ready-to-use server for testing purposes only.

 Email service configuration types

-Identity Cloud supports two email service configuration types:
+Advanced Identity Cloud supports two email service configuration types:

 • SMTP - Email service that uses the Simple Mail Transfer Protocol.
 Can be configured using the UI or API.